-Step 1 To open Control System Designer, in the Simulink model window, on the Apps tab, click Control System Designer.
+To open Control System Designer, in the Simulink model window, on the Apps tab, in the Apps gallery, click Control System Designer.

-Step 4 On the Linearization Options tab, in the Operating Point drop-down list, select Model Initial Condition.
+On the Linearization Options tab, in the Operating Point drop-down list, select

-Step 5 Create new plots to view the step responses while tuning the controllers.
+Create new plots to view the step responses while tuning the controllers.
 In Control System Designer, select New Plot > New Step.

 To view the response, click Plot.

-The Control System Designer contains four methods to tune a control system:
+The Control System Designer app contains four methods to tune a control system.

 Manually tune the parameters of the

-Lead-Lag Controller using the compensator editor.
-For more information, see "Tuning Simulink Blocks in the Compensator Editor".
+Lead-Lag Controller using the Compensator Editor.
+For more information, see Tune Simulink Blocks Using Compensator Editor.

-Graphically tune the compensator poles, zeros, and gains using open/closed-loop Bode, root locus, or Nichols editor plots.
+Graphically tune the compensator poles, zeros, and gains using open-loop/closed-loop Bode, root locus, or Nichols editor plots.
 Click Tuning Methods, and select an editor under Graphical Tuning.